-Master of Chemistry in Environmental Forensics offers an exciting education using active learning and providing practical experience in close cooperation with the industry and environmental researchers.
+The Master of Chemistry in Environmental Forensics programme is an exciting opportunity, using active learning and providing practical experience in close cooperation with the industry and environmental researchers.

 Specific entry requirements

 Bachelor of Natural Sciences or Chemical engineering with at least 60 ECTS in Chemistry.
 The applicant must also have qualifications corresponding to the course "English 6" or "English B" from the Swedish Upper Secondary School.

 Qualifications (degree awarded)